 We Are Power: How Nonviolent Activism Changes the World by Todd Hasak-Lowy

-You can start at the top of the list and work your way down.
+And if this post was Too Long Didn't Read, but you are still here at the bottom – that's great!
+You can just start at the top of the list and work your way down.
 You can skip around to pick and choose how you want to educate yourself and your family.
 Or just simply start the race conversation.
-Nothing will change if we don't choose to start with us.
+If we don't change ourselves, then we must conclude that nothing will change around us.

 Start Your Free Trial